JoeDuncko/things-mcp/README.md

 - `add-project` - Create a new project
 - `update-todo` - Update an existing todo
 - `update-project` - Update an existing project
+- `add-heading` - Create a new heading within a project
+- `delete-heading` - Delete (archive) an existing heading
 - `show-item` - Show a specific item or list in Things
 - `search-items` - Search for items in Things